nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 To verify that the latest version of InfluxDB is running with all your resources, data, and integrations configured, Double check and make sure everything is there and it is working as expected.
-Once set up with the latest InfluxDB, you can safely turn off your old instance and archive that data directory.
+Once set up with the latest InfluxDB, you can safely turn off your old instance and archive the previous data directory.